PLAWES

 Beschreibung

-In PLAWES, the modelling system of the German national park Weser-Wadden Sea is the first large European river basin that is investigated in detail regarding its microplastic pollution to.
-PLAWES will conduct a pioneering study of the microplastic contamination from the headwaters to the North Sea (northern Atlantic Ocean) that comprises an interdisciplinary and integrated ecosystem approach and accounts for various point sources (wastewater treatment plants, separation systems) and diffuse sources (drainage, atmosphere) of pollution.
-The results are integrated into a model for identifying primary transport mechanisms and accumulation zones.
-The research will investigate the effects of microplastics on ecosystems in the Weser-Wadden Sea system by analysing the interaction of microplastic with pathogens in biofilm and aquatic invertebrates.
-Outcomes of this particularly ecologically relevant aspects will be used to estimate the environmental risk of microplastics for the model system, and subsequently make it transferable to other systems.
-In addition, the results of the analysis will become part of new teaching materials in order to provide a knowledge platform for teachers, students, and parents across Europe.
-PLAWES will generate unique data about the effects of microplastics on a large European river basin and its environment.
-This will be significant not only for policymakers and stakeholders but also as a fundament for science-based solutions to address the microplastics problem.
+In PLAWES, the modelling system of the German national park Weser-Wadden Sea was the first large European river basin that was investigated in detail regarding its microplastic pollution.
+PLAWES conducted a pioneering study of the microplastic contamination from the headwaters to the North Sea (northern Atlantic Ocean) that comprised an interdisciplinary and integrated ecosystem approach and accounted for various point sources (wastewater treatment plants, separation systems) and diffuse sources (drainage, atmosphere) of pollution.
+The results were integrated into a model for identifying primary transport mechanisms and accumulation zones.
+The research investigated the effects of microplastics on ecosystems in the Weser-Wadden Sea system by analysing the interaction of microplastic with pathogens in biofilm and aquatic invertebrates.
+Outcomes of this particularly ecologically relevant aspects were used to estimate the environmental risk of microplastics for the model system, and subsequently made it transferable to other systems.
+In addition, the results of the analysis became part of new teaching materials in order to provide a knowledge platform for teachers, students, and parents across Europe.
+PLAWES generated unique data about the effects of microplastics on a large European river basin and its environment.
+This is significant not only for policymakers and stakeholders but also as a fundament for science-based solutions to address the microplastics problem.

 Main areas of work